Inspiring the next generation

 Osteopath Helena Bridge explains what drew her to osteopathy and why she has never looked back

-The M.Ost is a 4-year, full-time undergraduate degree programme, which is accredited by the General Osteopath Council; students who successfully complete the M.Ost are able to apply for registration with the GOsC and start their own osteopathic practice.
+Our Masters in Osteopathy (M.Ost) is a 4-year, full-time undergraduate degree programme, which is accredited by the General Osteopath Council (GOsC).
+Upon successful completion, our graduates are eligible to apply to register in the UK with the GOsC, and start their own osteopathic practice.

 The academic year is 36 weeks in duration, extending to 38 weeks in Year 2, 43 weeks in Year 3 and 38 weeks in Year 4 to incorporate essential clinical experience.
-The practical element of our osteopathy degree programme results in a relatively high number of contact hours, with students spending up to 4 days per week in lectures or clinical training.
+The practical element of our osteopathy degree programme results in a relatively high number of contact hours; students spend up to 4 days per week attending either online theory lectures or on-site practical training.

 - Infants and the young